Manas-Goyal-1/Manas-Goyal-1/README.md

 ## 🚀 About Me
 I’m a high school junior passionate about **computer science**, **AI/ML**, and **game development**.
 I love turning ideas into projects, learning new tech, and challenging myself with hands-on coding.

 - Exploring machine learning through **Kaggle** competitions and courses.
-- Co-founder & lead developer at a student-run web startup building real websites.
 - Building games with **Godot**, **Pygame**, and **Java Swing**.
 - Experimenting with **Arduino programming** and **robotics**, working with servos, motors, sensors, and hardware.
 - President of my high school programming club — organizing hackathons & mentoring peers.